In this third part ~I'll disclose exactly what I do for a living. A little exposition besides nutrition, for something different.

 Me: “…Respectfully ~ a lot more than that.”

-My job title is not predictive per se, in that it does not carry a description.
-If I were to define it, from an itemised view I have been, throughout the last decade (towards another half :
+My job title is not predictive per se, in that it does not carry a single description.
+If I were to define, from an itemised view associating with being a "creative", throughout the last decade (and going), would be as follows:

 So yes - it is politically correct for people to assume that all of the above encompasses succinctly what a "Creative Designer" does.

 Wielding a brush, colour theory, compositional laws, gestalt, proximity ~ does not automatically turns anyone to a designer.
 Though in this day and age ~ this is debatable.
-The very specific, untrainable frame of mind or the "eye" of a designer is arguably the more distinguishing trait.
+The very specific, untrainable frame of mind or the "eye" of a designer is the more distinguishing human trait.
+Albeit mistakes and errors along the way.

-In my industry, at the moment being Digital / Product Design ~ is not as simple as booting up Figma® and plagiarise off the work of others' UI Kits.
-You'd need a certain organic frame of mind that is thorough, methodical and (somehow being patient enough) to set up a design proposition, deliverable that is malleable, and fail-safe to a degree what a stakeholder needs (and more often than not - “wants” outside the brief).
-And also on top, somehow your solution must be unicornian, utopian and flawless.
-That requires specific kind of grind, frustration, and even helplessness.
+Likewise In my industry, being Digital / Product Design.
+Not as simple as booting up Figma® and plagiarise off the work of others' UI Kits.
+You'd need a certain organic frame of mind that is thorough, methodical and (somehow being patient enough) to set up a design proposition or deliverable that is not only malleable.
+But fail-safe to a degree that coincides a stakeholder needs, and more often than not other “wants” outside the brief.

 It is the former that adds meaning, onto all things utility.
 The Internet-of-Things, while no doubt simplifies life, also downgrades our appreciation-of-things, little by little.